 Explores the use of anti-democratic language in US presidential elections, using examples detailing the political, economic, and cultural elements that make such appeals more likely.

-The political history of Thailand since the overthrow of absolute monarchy in 1932 has conventionally been interpreted as a long series of popular struggles for representative democracy and against military authoritarian rule.
-Yoshinori Nishizaki argues that this history can be better understood as one of struggles by elite political families for ......
+Since the overthrow of absolute monarchy in 1932, Thailand's political history has conventionally been interpreted as a long series of popular struggles for representative democracy and against authoritarian military rule.
+Yoshinori Nishizaki proposes that this history be understood as a continual struggle by elite political families for and ......